Woody Widenhofer: Coaching career

-Widenhofer began his coaching career as a graduate assistant at Michigan State where he coached the defensive line.
+After graduating from the University of Missouri in 1964, Widenhofer became an assistant coach under head coach Tom McCartney at Detroit Holy Redeemer High School in the fall of 1965.
+He began his college coaching career as a graduate assistant at Michigan State where he coached the defensive line.
 Widenhofer then moved to Eastern Michigan and Minnesota where he served as linebackers coach.
 After several years as a college assistant, Widenhofer was hired to coach linebackers for the Steelers in 1973.
 He was promoted to defensive coordinator in 1979.
 By the time he left after the 1983 season, Widenhofer had won four Super Bowls and made the postseason nine times.

 He spent one year as head coach of the short-lived United States Football League team, the Oklahoma Outlaws, before landing an opportunity at his alma mater, bolstered by a much-remembered ad campaign that urged Tigers fans to "climb on Woody's Wagon".
 While Widenhofer's team showed slow improvements, he only managed a 12–33–1 record in four seasons at Missouri from 1985 to 1988.

 Widenhofer returned to the NFL for six years as an assistant coach, serving as defensive coordinator for the Detroit Lions under head coach Wayne Fontes, followed by two years as linebackers coach with the Cleveland Browns under head coach Bill Belichick.
 He then joined friend Rod Dowhower's staff at Vanderbilt to serve as defensive coordinator.
 When Dowhower was fired after the 1996 season, Widenhofer was promoted to head coach.
 In 1997, his Vanderbilt team led the SEC in total defense.
 However, his second tenure as head coach was no easier than the first, as Widenhofer compiled only a 15–37 record in five seasons at the helm for VU.
 Widenhofer resigned in 2001.
 While unsuccessful on the field, the NCAA announced that Vanderbilt led the nation in football graduation percentage with a perfect 100% the year he left.

 Widenhofer considered retiring, but ultimately joined friend Hal Mumme as an assistant at Southeastern Louisiana University and later New Mexico State University.
 Widenhofer announced he was retiring from coaching following the season finale game against Fresno State on November 30, 2007.

 In January 2009 he was announced as the head coach of the Alabama Blackbirds of the United National Gridiron League, a new minor league that was scheduled to begin play in February 2009.
 The league's debut was repeatedly postponed due to financing issues, and in 2010 it suspended operations.